-Bank Mortgage Insurance vs Term Life Insurance in Canada (2026 Guide)
+Bank Mortgage Insurance vs Term Life Insurance in Canada (2026): Real Cost Comparison

 Bank Mortgage Insurance vs Term Life Insurance in Canada (2026)

 If you're signing a mortgage, your bank will almost certainly ask: "Do you want mortgage life insurance?"
-It can feel like a quick checkbox.
+It's a simple question that comes with a complex answer.

-But in Canada, bank mortgage insurance (creditor insurance) and term life insurance aren't the same product, even if they're solving the same fear: "If I die, will my family lose the house?"
+In Canada, bank mortgage insurance (creditor insurance) and term life insurance aren't the same product — even though they're both trying to solve the same fear: "If I die, will my family lose the house?"

 TL;DR